SupaxInc/data-structure-and-algorithms/README.md

     Step 3) Reverse the current group

-    Step 4) Connect the reversed group to the new group
+    Step 4) Connect prev group to the new reversed group and prep for possible next kth group

     **Visualization:**